boardfish/com2001-assignment-1/testing.md

 ## scoreNP

 This predicate returns whether or not playing a given domino would result in a given score.
-The logic is primarily inherited from the scoreDom helper function.
+The logic is primarily inherited from the scoreDom helper function, and as a combined predicate, it is used mostly to make `scoreN` more concise.

 ### Tests